Endodontics

 Root Canal Treatment: Preserving the Tooth

-Endodontics is the specialized field of dentistry that deals with the diagnosis, management, and treatment of the infected dental pulp/nerve of the teeth, the surrounding gums, and bony tissue.
+Endodontics is the field of dentistry that deals with the diagnosis, management, and treatment of the infected dental pulp/nerve of the teeth, the surrounding gums, and bony tissue.
 It is commonly known as root canal treatment.

 Endodontics is needed when you have a toothache, i.e. there is pain associated with your teeth, a condition is known as acute pulpitis.
 This arises when the pulpal tissue/nerves of the teeth are inflamed due to a variety of factors like decay, trauma, large and deep fillings or insults to the tooth.